-If you are charged with a serious driving offence, then you need some serious advice and we suggest you take advantage of the free first consultation with Bill Morris (refer to Bill’s bio page on this website to see his unique combination of professional experiences).
+If you are charged with a serious driving offence, then you need some serious advice and we suggest you take advantage of the free first interview with Bill Morris (refer to Bill’s bio page on this website to see his unique combination of professional experiences).

 Yes, he does specialise in representing people charged with ‘serious driving offences’.